 If law enforcement officers conducted a search or made an arrest without probable cause, your rights were violated.
 When this happens to our clients, we look to illustrate how officers did not have probable cause, which can result in key pieces of evidence obtained through unlawful searches and seizures being suppressed – or thrown out – as evidence in court.
 In many cases, particularly when prosecutors do not have other evidence against a defendant, this can result in cases being dismissed.

 As former prosecutors, we know the standards law enforcement officers must abide by when stopping, searching, and arresting suspects – as well as how to effectively raise challenges when they fail to meet those standards.
-If you have questions about an unlawful search or arrest, or wish to discuss your case, contact our firm for a FREE consultation.
+If you have questions about an unlawful search or arrest, or wish to discuss your case, contact our firm for an Immediate consultation.